String Submodular Functions with Curvature Constraints: Applications

 We first calculate the value of $e^*$.
-It is easy to show that the objective function after applying $(a^*)$ achieves the maximum when Because $e^*$ can only take values in $[0,1]$, in the case where ${(t_0^{-1}-s_0^{-1})}/{\sigma_1^{-1}}\geq 1$, the maximum is achieved at $e^*=1$.
-We will consider this case and the analysis for the case where ${(t_0^{-1}-s_0^{-1})}/{\sigma_1^{-1}}< 1$ is similar and omitted.
-Therefore, to show the above inequality, it suffices to show
+It is easy to show that the objective function after applying $(A^*)$ achieves the maximum when Because $e^*$ can only take values in $[0,1]$, in the case where ${(t_0^{-1}-s_0^{-1})}/{\sigma_1^{-1}}\geq 1$, the maximum is achieved at $e^*=1$.
+We will present our analysis only for this case---the analysis for the case where ${(t_0^{-1}-s_0^{-1})}/{\sigma_1^{-1}}< 1$ is similar and omitted.
+To show the above inequality \eqref{final}, it suffices to show that

 Removing the $\log$ on both sides of the inequality, we obtain

 Rearranging terms, we obtain \eqref{eqn:long2}, where $\bbI_{t}=1$ if $\sigma_{t+1}^{-2} \leq \sigma_t^{-2}$ and $\bbI_{t}=0$ if $\sigma_{t+1}^{-2} > \sigma_t^{-2}$.